flix/book/src/arrays.md

 }
 ```

-Note that we must pass the region `rh` as an argument to `List.toArray` because
+Note that we must pass the region `rh` as an argument to `List.toArray` since
-the function must know to which region the returned array belongs.
+the function must know to which region the returned array should belong.

-## Allocating Arrays with Uninitialized Values
+## Allocating Arrays with Uninitialized Elements

-We can use the `Array.new` function when we want to create an array of a
+We can use the `Array.new` function to create an array of a given length where
-specific length where its elements are uninitialized.
+the content of the array is uninitialized.
 For example:

 ```flix
 region rh {